BWTSE/Scenarios/tickets/instructions.md

 Your task is to add a `RestrictedPeriodTicker` class that is only valid for certain groups, i.e. student and/or retirees.

-The new class should implement the interface `Ticket` and have the following constructor: `RestrictedPeriodTicket(String name, String description, double price, List<Zone> validZones,long duration, Set<User.primaryOccupaton> allowedOccupations)�.
+The new class should implement the interface `Ticket` and have the following constructor: `RestrictedPeriodTicket(String, String, double, List<Zone>, long, Set<User.primaryOccupaton> allowedOccupations)�.

 Feel free to modify the existing codebase in any way you want as long as you maintain existing functionality.